- UCAS Code: F303

 You'll undertake a year-long project with research groups within the Department of Physics in Year 4, and a semester-long project in Year 5.

 This class is an introduction to working in a laboratory environment.
-You'll undertake experiments related to the taught components of the first year physics curriculum, learning how to handle experimental uncertainties.
-In addition to laboratory work, you'll also undertake a group project.
+You'll undertake experiments related to the taught components of the first year physics curriculum, learning how to use standard equipment and handle experimental uncertainties.

 Mechanics, Optics & Waves